Legit4K/phantom/README.md

 # phantom custom

-To play 4B4T+ on a Game Console such as PS4 or XBOX, you will need to setup this tool on a seperate "host device". **This tool supports Mac/Linux/Windows!**
+To play 4B4T+ on a Game Console such as PS4 or XBOX, you will need to setup this tool on a seperate "host device". **This tool supports Mac/Linux/Windows!** (Android Support Coming Soon)

 ## Installing